 Popped and poured; enjoyed over the course of several hours.
 The 2019 classico pours a garnet color with a transparent core; medium+ viscosity with no staining of the tears.
 On the nose, the wine is developing with notes of sour cherry, cranberry, red flowers, dried herbs, gravelly earth.
 On the palate, the wine is bone dry with high tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is long and satisfying.
 To my palate, this is a fine classico from Serralunga d’Alba.
-Drink now with patience but I expect this will show better after 2029 and through 2044. — 8 months ago
+Drink now with patience but I expect this will show better after 2029 and through 2044. — a year ago

 Nose: florally oxidative.
 Lemon flower.
 White flowers.
 Very complex.